Prime Minister Modi will inaugurate the new parliament building on May 28 - ExBulletin

 Prime Minister Modi will inaugurate the new parliament building on May 28

-Prime Minister Narendra Modi will inaugurate the new parliament building on May 28.
-PTI file photo

-Prime Minister Narendra Modi will inaugurate the new parliament building on May 28.
+Prime Minister Narendra Modi will dedicate the new parliament building to the nation on May 28, the Lok Sabha secretariat announced on Thursday (May 18).

-Lok Sabha chairman Om Birla met Modi on Thursday and extended an invitation to him to inaugurate the new building, the Lok Sabha secretariat said.
+This comes after Lok Sabha Chairman Om Birla met the Prime Minister on Thursday May 18 and guest it was up to him to inaugurate the new Parliament building.

-The new parliament building can comfortably accommodate 888 members in the Lok Sabha chamber and 300 in the Rajya Sabha chamber, he added.

-In case of joint sitting of the two chambers, a total of 1,280 members can be accommodated in the Lok Sabha chamber.
+The new Parliament building is part of the redevelopment of Central Vista, the nation’s power corridor.

-The Prime Minister laid the foundation stone for the new Parliament building on December 10, 2020.
+In December 2020, Prime Minister Narendra Modi laid the foundation stone for the new parliament building which will have modern facilities.

-The new building was constructed in record time with quality construction, the Lok Sabha secretariat said.

-The current parliament building was built in 1927.
-It will be turned into a museum, according to reports.
+Tata Projects Ltd is constructing the new Parliament building which will have a grand constitution hall to showcase India’s democratic heritage, a lounge for Members of Parliament, a library, several committee rooms, dining rooms and ample parking.

+The new parliament building will feature nearly 5,000 works of art including paintings, decorative art, wall panels, stone carvings and metal objects, all in line with the guiding principles of Sanatan parampara and vaastu shastra , spread over 65,000 meters of space.

 |